jmeter-maven-plugin/jmeter-maven-plugin/README.md

 # Documentation
 -----

-All the documentation you need to configure the plugin is available on the [github wiki](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki).
+All the plugin configuration documentation is available on the [github wiki](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki).

 Beginners should start with the [Basic Configuration](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki/Basic-Configuration) section.